Jump to section

 Along with a version of diphenhydramine by the name of Vetadryl developed specifically for cats and dogs, there are a few other first generation antihistamines that can be used for dogs.
 These can include:

-- This antihistamine is frequently used in small animal veterinary practice and is less likely to cause drowsiness than some of the others
+Chlorpheniramine - This antihistamine is frequently used in small animal veterinary practice and is less likely to cause drowsiness than some of the others

-- Clemastine is classified as an antipruritic (anti-itch), as well as a sedating antihistamine, and is tends to exhibit fewer side effects
+Clemastine - Clemastine is classified as an antipruritic (anti-itch), as well as a sedating antihistamine, and is tends to exhibit fewer side effects

-- This drug is a more aggressive antihistamine, but also has more potent side effects
+Hydroxyzine - This drug is a more aggressive antihistamine, but also has more potent side effects

-- Commonly used to reduce nausea, particularly nausea caused by motion sickness
+Meclizine - Commonly used to reduce nausea, particularly nausea caused by motion sickness

-Allergies in canines are the defensive mechanism of the immune system which employs specialized immune cells in the dog’s body to defend it against a substance that it sees as an invader.
+Allergies in dogs are the defensive mechanism of the immune system which employs specialized immune cells in the dog’s body to defend it against a substance that it sees as an invader.
 The specialized cells the body uses to protect itself are known as mast cells, and when the immune system is stimulated by allergens, the mast cells release histamine into animal’s system, which has an inflammatory effect on any tissues that it contacts.
-This results in the dry, itchy, and inflamed skin conditions characteristic of most allergic reactions in canines.
+This results in the itchy and inflamed skin conditions characteristic of most allergic reactions in dogs.
 Benadryl, when acting as a remedy for allergies, like other first generation antihistamines, blocks the receptors that the histamine would attach to, thereby stopping the reaction to the histamine.
 However rare, an allergic reaction to the Benadryl itself is possible.

 Toxicity resulting from a large ingestion of a product like Benadryl is caused by the overconsumption of ingredients in the antihistamine.
 Safe under normal circumstances, the overdose of products that cause effects like drowsiness, muscle tremors, and agitation can be dangerous for your pet, leading to poisoning.

-Unless the consumption of the medication was witnessed, the diagnosis of allergic reaction or poisoning is likely to be driven by the symptoms, and supportive treatments will be started as soon as possible.
+Unless the consumption of the medication was witnessed, the diagnosis of allergic reaction or poisoning is likely to be driven by the signs, and supportive treatments will be started as soon as possible.
 If you see your dog ingest a large amount of Benadryl, or he seems to be having a reaction to prescribed Benadryl, gather as much information about the incident as possible and provide the details to the veterinary team upon arrival at the clinic.
-The age and weight of your dog will be measured, and a urinalysis, complete blood count, and biochemistry profile will also be completed at the veterinarian's office at this time as well.
+The age and weight of your dog will be measured, and a urinalysis, complete blood count, and biochemistry profile will also likely be recommended at the veterinarian's office at this time as well.

-Currently, there are no reliable tests that can detect the substance in the blood or urine, so the diagnosis is based on symptomatology and timing.
+Currently, there are no reliable tests that can detect the substance in the blood or urine, so the diagnosis is based on clinical signs and timing.
 It is helpful to have the packaging on hand.
 The packaging can help determine the strength of the particular type of Benadryl that your pet consumed, as well as ensuring that toxicity from any additional ingredients is addressed before it becomes a problem.

 If you see your dog consume large quantities of Benadryl, but they remain asymptomatic, your veterinarian may instruct you on how to properly induce vomiting.
 When you reach the veterinarian’s office the treatment of an overdose of Benadryl, or other antihistamines, is mainly supportive.
 Activated charcoal may be administered to your pet as well in order to soak up as much of the toxin in the stomach as possible and in some cases, a gastric lavage to empty the patient’s stomach, will be initiated.